Kyoto, Japan

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Kyoto involves several steps.
 First, you need to decide on the type of accommodation you want.
 This could be a traditional Japanese house, a modern apartment, a shared house, or a guest house.
 Next, you should determine your budget.
 Keep in mind that in addition to rent, you may also need to pay for utilities, internet, and a deposit.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms that list properties for rent in Kyoto, such as Suumo, Homes, and GaijinPot.
 These websites allow you to filter properties based on location, price, size, and other features.
 You can also visit real estate agencies in Kyoto.
 English-speaking agents are available in some agencies, and they can help you find a place that suits your needs.
 When you find a place you like, you'll need to apply for it.
 This usually involves filling out an application form and providing proof of income or a guarantor.
 Once your application is accepted, you'll need to sign a lease agreement.
 Make sure to read it carefully and understand all the terms before signing.
 Finally, you'll need to pay the first month's rent, a deposit, and possibly a key money or a non-refundable gratitude money to the landlord.
 After that, you can move into your new home in Kyoto.
-Remember, finding a place to live in a foreign country can be challenging, so it's important to start your search well in advance and be patient," commented one expat who made the move to Kyoto.
+Remember, finding a place to live in a foreign country can be challenging, so it's important to start your search well in advance and be patient," explained one expat living in Kyoto, Japan.

 What is a typical expat home or apartment like in Kyoto?